050soft/.github/profile/README.md

 # 050soft
 A software organization from Groningen, the Netherlands.
-We make both open and closed source software projects.
+We make all kinds of (open source) projects.

 # Contributing
 tba